Lean Validation: The Fundamental Guide

 1

-Whether it’s B2B, B2C or D2C, validation is critical for building any new business.
-It provides reliable proof that customers want your concept, that you can build it, and that it’s profitable - all before you make heavy investments in time, money or resources.
+Whether your venture is B2B, B2C or D2C, conducting proper customer validation provides reliable proof that customers want your product or service, that you can build it, and that it's profitable—all before you make heavy investments in time, money or resources.

 At Bundl, we validate our ventures using lean experimentation techniques that enable us to: